valkey-io/valkey-doc/topics/server.md

 ## Options

-The configuration file and the configuration directives are in documented in [Configuration](valkey.conf.md).
+The configuration file and the configuration directives are documented in [Configuration](valkey.conf.md).
 Use `-` to read configuration from stdin.

 Each of the configuration directives can be provided on the command line